We’re Married. Should We Merge Our Finances?

-Whatever way you decide to structure your money, it’s important to have check-ins with each other.
+Whatever way you decide to structure your money, to merge your finances or not, it’s important to have check-ins with each other.
 This gives you a chance to see if anything has changed or stalled, and to see if you’re hitting your money goals.
 Aim for 1 to 2 times a year.
 You may be intimidated having to go back and review statements and dig through data again.
 We recommend using a personal financial aggregation site like Mint.com, PersonalCapital, YNAB, or TillerHQ.
 These sites let you log in to all your money accounts and will help organize your spending, income, and net worth growth.

 Avoid future money stresses by getting on the same page with your new spouse.
 It is well worth the effort.
 For further help or questions, reach out to an Abacus financial advisor today.